renpy/renpy/sphinx/source/config.rst

     A list of prefixes that are prepended to filenames that are searched for.

+.. var:: config.shader_part_filter = None

+    If not None, this is a function that is called with a tuple of shader part names.
+It should return a new tuple of shader parts that will be used.

 .. var:: config.show = renpy.show

     A function that is used in place of :func:`renpy.show` by the :ref:`show